-All award agreements issued underlying Performance Awards and Service Awards contain a retirement benefit for employees with at least 10 years of continuous service and are at least 60 years old.
+All award agreements issued underlying Performance Awards and Service Awards contain a retirement eligibility policy for employees with at least 10 years of continuous service and are at least 60 years old.
 For employees that meet the age and service eligibility requirements, their awards are non-forfeitable.
-As such, during the three months ended March 31, 2022, we expensed 100% of the awards granted to retirement-eligible employees at the grant date as if fully vested.
+As such, during the three months ended March 31, 2024, we expensed 100% of the awards granted to retirement-eligible employees at the grant date as if fully vested.
 For employees who will meet the age and service eligibility requirements during the normal vesting periods, the grants are amortized over the shorter service period.
+Additionally, our Chief Executive Officer's employment agreement contains a retirement provision, which provides for all of his outstanding Performance Awards and Service Awards to be non-forfeitable effective December 31, 2024.
+As such, his Performance Awards and Service Awards granted during the three months ended March 31, 2024 are amortized over one year versus three years.